amahag/amahag.github.io/_posts/2022-11-21-Java-Game-Development:-A-2048-Replica-Portfolio.md

 including the state of the board and the total number of moves.
 I used the Java I/O library to manage the reading and writing of the .dat file, making it easy for players to save their progress and continue the game later.

 The highest score I've achieved on my replica is 2048 and I invite you to beat it.
-Check out the source code here!hyperlink it or see a few screenshots of the game in action.
+Check out the source code here!hyperlink it or see these screenshots of the game in action.